arcticash/arcticash/README.md

-- 👋 Hi, I’m @arcticash
+- 👋 Hi, I’m Ash from Warwickshire 🇬🇧
-- 👀 I’m interested in Networking
+- 👀 I’m interested in PHP, Python & Networking
-- 🌱 I’m currently learning Cisco iOS
+- 🌱 I’m currently studying towards CCNA & CWNP
 - 💞️ I’m looking to collaborate on anything interesting!
 - 📫 How to reach me ...